Rostrum Records: Mainstream success for Wiz Khalifa and Mac Miller

-Departure of Mac Miller; Signing of Mod Sun & The Bird and the Bee
+Departure of Mac Miller; Signing of Mod Sun and The Bird and the Bee

 On January 14, 2014, Mac Miller and Rostrum Records parted ways, as his original deal with the label had ended.
 Rostrum released Wiz Khalifa's third album "Blacc Hollywood" on August 19, 2014, with the lead single "We Dem Boyz".
 The album was a critical success, debuting at number one on the Billboard 200, with first-week sales of 90,453 copies in the United States, making it his first album to take the top spot in its first week.
 With the departure of Mac Miller, and Wiz Khalifa in a joint deal with Atlantic, Rostrum moved into a new phase of operations to expand their roster.
 In 2014 and 2015 respectively, Rostrum announced the signing of Minnesota rapper Mod Sun and LA indie-pop duo The Bird and the Bee.
-Rostrum Records released Mod Sun's debut studio album, Look Up on March 10, 2015 and The Bird and the Bee's first album of original material since 2009 entitled "Recreational Love" on July 17, 2015.
+Rostrum Records released Mod Sun's debut studio album, Look Up on March 10, 2015, and The Bird and the Bee's first album of original material since 2009 entitled "Recreational Love" on July 17, 2015.

 "See You Again"; Signing of Goodbye Tomorrow

 Wiz Khalifa co-wrote and performed "See You Again (feat.
-Charlie Puth)" for the soundtrack of the 2015 action film Furious 7 as a tribute to the late Paul Walker.
+Charlie Puth)" for the soundtrack of the 2015 action film Furious 7 as a tribute to Paul Walker.
 "See You Again" was an enormous global commercial success, becoming Khalifa's biggest hit to date.
 It peaked at number one on the Billboard Hot 100 for 12 non-consecutive weeks, tying Eminem's "Lose Yourself" for the longest-running rap number-one hit in the country.
 Later in 2015, Rostrum Records signed Goodbye Tomorrow, an anonymous hip hop collective from Chicago, IL.
 Rostrum was introduced to the group by producer E. Dan, who has worked closely with Rostrum Records and their roster.
 E.Dan is a producer and mixer for ID Labs, a Pittsburgh-based recording studio and production team.
 On August 14, 2015, Rostrum Records released "A Journey Through the Mind of a Non Believer", Goodbye Tomorrow's debut album.
 E. Dan served as a "musical advisor" for Goodbye Tomrrow, who helped them with the final phase of mixing and by "touching up a few things here and there".
 On October 7, 2015, the video for Wiz Khalifa's "See You Again" reached over a billion views on YouTube, making it the very first hip-hop song to do so.
 "See You Again" was nominated for three Grammy Awards at the 58th ceremony: Song of the Year, Best Pop Duo/Group Performance and Best Song Written for Visual Media.
 As of February 2016, the video for "See You Again" had received over 1.48 billion views, the most viewed video by a rapper ever.